 Although some manufacturers, such as Dell and Samsung, created tablets running Android 2.1 or 2.2, which was intended for smartphones, Honeycomb is the first to be optimized for larger screens.
 Motorola pointedly said last September that it would not release a tablet until Android had a suitable operating system and, true to its word, released the Xoom tablet running Honeycomb at the recent Consumer Electronics Show.
 The Xoom will be available beginning Feb.
 17 via Verizon Wireless.

-The Xoom sports a dual-core processor, and Honeycomb is optimized to run on single- or dual-core processors, wrote Zavier Ducrohet, Google's Android SDK tech Relevant Products/Services lead, on the developers blog.
+The Xoom sports a dual-core processor, and Honeycomb is optimized to run on single- or dual-core processors, wrote Zavier Ducrohet, Google's Android SDK tech lead, on the developers blog.
 He also wrote, "A new property-based animation framework lets developers add great visual effects to their apps."
-To shift 2-D apps into 3D mode, "A built-in GL renderer lets developers request hardware Relevant Products/Services acceleration of common 2-D apps, across the entire app or only in specific activities of views."
+To shift 2-D apps into 3D mode, "A built-in GL renderer lets developers request hardware acceleration of common 2-D apps, across the entire app or only in specific activities of views."

 Renderscript, a new 3-D graphics engine, will help add rich 3-D scenes.